Translation and Terminology Notes

 Two very good examples of this are words like alcaldia and calzada.

-Calzadas can be easily translated, but as the word is not in common usage for street names in most English speaking places, we’ve translated the names of calzadas where they’re still used in Mexico City.
+Calzadas can be easily translated as “causeways.”
+As the word is not in common usage for street names in most English speaking places, we’ve translated the names of calzadas where they’re still used in Mexico City.
 Among the most important are the “Mexico-Tacuba Causeway” and “La Viga Causeway.”

-Other words in Spanish or Nahuatl are in italic text unless they designate proper names of people, institutions, or places.
+Other words in Spanish, and Nahuatl words commonly used in Mexican Spanish, are in italic text unless they designate proper names of people, institutions, or places.